-1. The five-digit number in the name of the Share Classes listed in the first table below reflects the percentage per annum management fee.
+The five digit number in the name of the Share Classes listed in the first table below reflects the percentage per annum management fee.
 The management fees in the second table below are expressed as a percentage per annum.
-Management fees are based on the daily Net
+Management fees are based on the average daily Net

-Asset Value of the Sub-Fund attributable to the relevant Share Class, will accrue daily, are payable monthly in arrears and will be payable in the Base Currency.

-- 2. Share Classes are available in accumulating versions only. - 3.
-Share Classes may be unhedged only. - 4.
-Share Classes will be available in the Euro currency (EUR) only. - 5.
-Class B Shares are offered primarily to clients of the Investment Manager or its affiliates pursuant to a separate contractual arrangement. - 6.
-Class Z Shares are offered primarily to clients of the Investment Manager or its affiliates pursuant to an investment management agreement.
-The Sub-Funds of the Company and any other fund for which the Manager or any of its affiliates may serve as manager or investment manager may also invest in Class Z Shares. - 7.
-Class M, I and Z Shares in the second table below and which have launched are available for subscription at the latest Net Asset Value as of the date of this Supplement. - 8.
-In the instance where a suitable management fee for a given investor is not available from the Share Classes listed below, a new Share Class may be created in the Sub-Fund in accordance with the requirements of the Central Bank and using the following Share Class naming convention which is consistent with the naming convention within the first table below: - Share Class Type Management Fee Currency. - For example: A21-0.2845-EUR
+- Asset Value of the Sub-Fund attributable to the relevant Share Class, will accrue daily, are payable monthly in arrears and will be payable in the Base Currency. - Share Classes are available in both accumulating and distributing versions.
+Where distributions are applicable, "D" will appear in the Share Class name on the dealing form when an investor subscribes for Shares, otherwise the Share Class should be considered to be accumulating. - 3 Share Classes may be hedged or unhedged.
+Where hedging is applicable, "Hedged" or "H" will appear in the Share Class name, otherwise it will be unhedged.
+Hedged Share Classes are subject to a fee of up to 0.0200% to reflect their hedging costs and expenses. - Share Classes will be available in the following currencies: U.S. Dollar (USD), Sterling (GBP), Euro (EUR), Swedish Krona (SEK), Norwegian Krone (NOK), Danish Krone (DKK), Japanese Yen (JPY), Canadian Dollar (CAD), Australian Dollar (AUD), Swiss Franc (CHF), New Zealand Dollar (NZD), Singapore Dollar (SGD), Hong Kong Dollar (HKD), Mexican Peso (MXN), South African Rand (ZAR) and Chinese Yuan Renminbi (CNH). - 5 Class B Shares are offered primarily to clients of the Investment Manager or its affiliates pursuant to a separate contractual arrangement. - Class Z Shares are offered primarily to clients of the Investment Manager or its affiliates pursuant to an investment management agreement.
+The Sub-Funds of the Company and any other fund for which the Manager or any of its affiliates may serve as manager or investment manager may also invest in Class Z Shares. - 7 Class M, I and Z Shares in the second table below which have launched are available for subscription at the latest Net Asset Value as of the date of this Supplement. - In the instance where a suitable management fee for a given investor is not available from the Share Classes listed below, a new Share Class may be created in the Sub-Fund in accordance with the requirements of the Central Bank and using the following Share Class naming convention which is consistent with the naming convention within the first table below: - Share Class Type Hedged/Unhedged Management Fee Accumulating/Distributing - Currency. - For example: A21-H-0.2845-GBP, A22-H-0.7355-D-USD, A23-0.6100-EUR